bpampuch/terraform-cluster/README.md

     * fixed_ip - optional fixed IP
     * floating_ip - optional Floating IP to be assigned to this instance
     * availability_zone - optional (but required in case you set volume_type)
-    * network_name - network name you want to attach this instance to
+    * network_name - optional network name you want to attach this instance to
         * if you use this with the Network module, you will probably leverage `network_names` output (eg. ```module.test-net.network_names.bastion```)
     * security_groups - a list of security group names
         * if you use this with the Network module, you will probably leverage `security_group_names` output (eg. ```security_groups = [module.test-net.security_group_names.bastion]```)